cfengine/cf-bottom/README.md

 ### Command line

-If you have valid config and secrets in the current working directory, you can run:
+If you have valid config and secrets in the current working directory, you can run the PR checker feature with:

 ```
 $ python3 -m tom --directory . --log-level info --interactive